HaiVuLe/in-app-purchase-prediction/README.md

 * [Yannet Interian](https://github.com/yanneta), our professor at University of San Francisco to organize this Kaggle competition for us as the final project of her Advanced Machine Learning course, 2019.

 * [LeanPlum](https://www.leanplum.com/) machine learning pod for providing their real-world data for this project.

-## Notes:
-Due to confidentiality, we would not provide the data sets we used here and would not reveal identifiable findings and/or visualization that underlie our machine learning approach.
-In this repository, we would like to demonstrate our approach and machine learning solution to this important business problem at hand.